 We bust the myth that your rate will automatically increase if you file a claim.

-The 4-step car insurance claim process
+A step-by-step explanation of the car insurance claim process

 Find out how claims work from initial filing to final repairs.